NASA-Planetary-Science/rss_ringoccs/README.md

 Similar installation instructions exist for other distributions.
-If you are using a compiler other than `gcc` or `clang`, consult the compilers manual to see if it supports OpenMP and then `-fopenmp` flag.
+If you are using a compiler other than `gcc` or `clang`, consult the compilers manual to see if it supports OpenMP and the `-fopenmp` flag.

 #### OpenMP (FreeBSD)